ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 User Support, Documentation, and Contributions to Development
 ===============================================================

-A forum-based, online `support system <https://forums.ufscommunity.org>`_ organized by topic provides a centralized location for UFS users and developers to post questions and exchange information.
+The SRW App's `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions/categories/q-a>`__ forum provides online support for UFS users and developers to post questions and exchange information.

 A list of available documentation is shown in :numref:`Table %s <list_of_documentation>`.